-Entry Requirements: Satisfactory completion of the Year 10 Social Science course with good end-of-year examination results.
+Entry Requirements: Merit or higher in Year 10 Social Science is recommended.

 Course Description: The IGCSE History course offers students the opportunity to study major international issues of the twentieth century.
 Students will also undertake a Depth Study on the history of a particular region.
 Along with the acquisition of knowledge, there is a significant emphasis on the development of historical skills and perspectives.

-- O A full academic course preparing students comprehensively for study at the next level in the subject. - A full academic course at Level 3 or AS that prepares students comprehensively for further study at tertiary level or A2 Level.
+A full academic course at Level 3 or AS that prepares students comprehensively for further study at tertiary level or A2 Level.
 Results from these subjects can be used to measure quality of achievement for restricted entry courses at university.
 These courses typically include Level 3 UE Approved Standards.